-- An introductory paragraph declaring that the candidate will respect the Ethics' Committees remarks. - A summary of the research project: general information related to the study, justification for the relevance and choice of the study, and the objective of the study. - An introduction of the adopted research methodology, research method, design, sample (target sample and its population, sampling technique and selection process), data collection method (research instruments), work progress, and a tentative timeline. - A copy of the research proposal.
+An introductory paragraph declaring that the candidate will respect the Ethics' Committees remarks.

+- A summary of the research project: general information related to the study, justification for the relevance and choice of the study, and the objective of the study. - The adopted research methodology: research design, sample (target sample and its population, sampling technique and selection process), data collection method (research instruments).
+Each instrument is sent in a separate file, including an introductory paragraph (See appendices). - A copy of the research proposal in Word format